-- Family Tax Benefit ‘A’ is paid for dependent children under 21 years of age, or dependent full time students aged 21 to 25 years.
+- Family Tax Benefit ‘A’ is paid for dependent school-age children to the age of 19 years

 - Family Tax Benefit ‘B’ provides additional benefits to families with one main income earner, including sole parent families with at least one child who is under 16, or a full time student under 18.

 Benefits are generally paid fortnightly, apart from a supplement which is payable annually on confirmation of income, usually by tax return lodgement.

 A Family Tax Benefit Part A Supplement is payable on an annual basis and (since 1 July 2012) is conditional upon:

 - children being immunised during the financial years in which they turn one, two and five years of age

 - a health check for recipients of certain income support payments which includes the Parenting Payment, Newstart, and payment from the Department of Veterans’ Affairs

 Basic eligibility for Family Tax Benefits depends on age of the student, dependency, Australian residence and visa requirements and is subject to income tests.
 There is no assets test.
 The general requirements are:

 - You have a dependent child/student up to the age of 19

 - You must have at least 35% of the care of the child in a shared care situation